acoadmarmon/covid-autoencoder-cv/README.md

 <img src="./outputs/autoencoder_output_labelled_0.png" alt="Transforms 0" width="450" height="225"/> <img src="./outputs/autoencoder_output_labelled_1.png" alt="Transforms 0" width="450" height="225"/>
 <img src="./outputs/autoencoder_output_labelled_2.png" alt="Transforms 0" width="450" height="225"/> <img src="./outputs/autoencoder_output_labelled_3.png" alt="Transforms 0" width="450" height="225"/>

-<h5> <b>Figure 3</b>  Images from the validation set along with their reconstructed image output from the trained Autoencoder.
-Based on our analysis, the Autoencoder is able to re-create the structure of the CT scan images, but isn’t yet able to capture all the nuances present in the lungs of the patient.</h5>
+<h5> <b>Figure 4</b>  Images from the validation set along with their reconstructed image output from the trained Autoencoder.
+The model was able to reconstruct the structure and many of the fine-details present in the images.</h5>
 <br>
-As you can see, the model is able to re-create the structure of the CT scan images, but isn’t yet able to capture all the nuances present in the lungs of the patient.
-To account for this, we plan on adding more model complexity to the Autoencoder so it can capture more descriptive information.
-To accomplish this, we plan on leveraging the architecture from VGG-16 to create an encoder, and inverse VGG-16 for the decoder model.
-Using this approach, we plan on being able to capture the complex information in the lung tissue.
-We will also be using these low dimensional feature representations to classify the tissue samples using two fully connected layers at the end of the encoding phase.

 ## Hopkin’s Statistics to judge clustering tendency
 Before we can employ a clustering algorithm among the various algorithms and procedures present in literature for our dataset, it is insightful to understand the clustering tendency of our dataset.
 This implies that we need to analyse our dataset to prove that the data points can be partitioned into groups without already knowing the groups themselves.
 A dataset which does not already contain natural groups of data points is considered a randomly or uniformly distributed dataset and should not be considered for clustering.
 For this we decided to use hopkin’s statistics to realise whether a clustering algorithm will provide meaningful results.